 God first chose Israel, and within Israel included each of us, as a people of his own choosing.
 God took the initiative to make his presence known within the depths of our mind and heart, in the subconscious of memory reaching back into that of our parents and ancestors, within the customs of our faith, echoing the prayer and traditions of our church.
 God's call surrounds us like the sun and rain.
 While we are still asleep, God summons the sun to spread a burst of light across our day; while we are distracted by duties and grumbling about drought, God orders the rain to drop moisture upon our dry earth and weary hearts.
 God first loves us.

-Just as God acts out of love, each of us is called to respond "with all your heart and with all your soul."
+Just as God's innermost attribute is love, each of us is called to respond "with all your heart and with all your soul."
 The book of Deuteronomy returns repeatedly to the theme of "today" as the time to respond to God.
 "Today you are making this agreement with the Lord."
 As with God so with us, the covenant needs to be renewed each day.
 Chapter 1 of Joshua extends the today of Deuteronomy into a recital of God's love and our loving response "by day and by night" (Josh 1:8).

 Lent is a time of fasting and prayer, of much human work and dedication, so that we may be disposed to let the beat of God's heart and the rhythm of his spirit take possession of ours.
 Happy are they who follow the law of the Lord.